You have no items in your shopping cart

 Jack Harper, a State College, PA native, opened Jack Harper's in 1926.
 Joe Cohen, an Altoona, PA native, opened Young Men's Shop in 1926.
 Ownership of Jack Harper's changed hands a few times.
 Young Men's Shop still remains a family-owned business with Brian Cohen, third-generation, at the helm of what is now Harpers.
 The two stores merged in 2000.

 Before the computer age, most of the store ads were hand drawn.
-These ads are from the Young Men's Shop that was located in Altoona, PA.
+These ads are from the Young Men's Shop that was located in Altoona, PA from 1926 - 2004.
 Famous local artists such as Joe Servello and Fred Counsel contributed beautiful fashion ads.

 Meeting in the basement of what was then the Altoona Catholic High, Joe Cohen (founder of Young Mens Shop which later became Harpers), formed the idea to recognize not only the top senior player, but the team player who positively influenced the people around him -- the player who cared about others and not just about the game -- the leader.
 Joe wanted to honor the player who demonstrated integrity, honesty, sportsmanship, and success – on and off the field.